-- Rare loss of muscle function.
-The risk is higher when the joint replacement surgery involves straightening a severely "knock-kneed" knee.
-Nerve injuries of this type can lead to a "foot drop" or the inability to raise your ankles or toes. - An area of numbness in the skin surrounding the surgical scar or at the side of your knee is normal.
-Over time, this area of numbness may decrease, while a small portion closer to the scar may be permanent.
+- Numbness and weakness or persistent pain in the leg and foot. - Rare loss of muscle function.
+The risk is higher when the joint replacement surgery involves straightening a severely "knockkneed" knee.
+Nerve injuries of this type can lead to a "foot drop" or the inability to raise your ankles or toes.

+An area of numbness in the skin surrounding the surgical scar is normal.
+Over time, this area of numbness may decrease, while a small portion closer to the scare may be permanent.
 This "superficial" skin numbness does not interfere with the function of the leg or knee.